 Just because solar panels are made in a uniform rectangle shape, doesn’t mean there’s a uniform formula for designing a solar array.
-In fact, it’s kind of red flag if they do that without asking some specific questions first.
-Because every home is different, and every family generates a unique set of specific needs, installing a solar energy system to meet those needs reliably throughout the year calls for a completely custom design.
+In fact, it should be a red flag if a solar company offers you a price point without asking some specific questions first.
+Because every home is different, every state has different weather patterns, and every family has a unique set of specific needs.
+Installing a solar energy system to reliably meet your needs all throughout the year calls for a completely custom design.

 Your Energy Usage

 We start every design estimate conversation with your utility bills beginning with your most recent and going back at least six months to a year.
 The more information we can assemble about household energy consumption the easier it is for us to accurately estimate the size of the solar panel array you need.

 Then, we look at a few other factors to determine panel placement and quantity.

 Since the cost of installing a solar array on your roof is a function of the size of the array, then it makes the most sense for us to design a system that provides all the energy you need with as few panels as possible.
 But, to find the ideal minimum number of solar panels, again, we must first consider a few factors.

 Facing straight toward the sun is ideal but not required.